 - Avoid chronic use of anti-inflammatories like ibuprofen, which damage the gut lining.

 - Reduce sugar and alcohol which feed unfriendly microbes.

 - If you see undigested food in your stool, try a digestive enzyme.

 - If you try a probiotic, go for a low number of strains with a high count.

 - Look at your poop, and make adjustments until you get a perfect Bristol score.
-With diarrhea, try more fiber or this probiotic.
-With constipation, try this fiber, this magnesium, and this probiotic.
+Here are tips for constipation.

 - For inflammation, use turmeric, resveratrol, vitamin D, and zinc.

 I know this is a LOT of information.
 If you want help, feel free to schedule a consult with me.

 I welcome your input below,